Trip Policy Guide

 1. DEPOSIT POLICY

-GetDucks.com requires a fifty percent (50%) non-refundable deposit to secure a reservation ninety (90) days or longer before the scheduled trip date.
-The fifty percent 50% deposit is non-refundable, but in some instances in the sole discretion of GetDucks.com, it may be applied to a new trip date, to another hunter’s balance, or to another hunt, to occur not later than the end of the following season or up to one (1) year later.
-The fifty percent 50% balance due for “payment in full” is required no later than sixty (60) days prior to schedule trip arrival date.
-GetDucks.com requires a deposit of “payment in full” to secure a reservation less than sixty (60) days before the scheduled trip.
-The payment in full is also non-refundable, but in some instances may be applied to a new trip date no later than the end of the following season or up to one (1) year later, but in most instances this is not the case.
+GetDucks.com requires a fifty-percent (50%) non-refundable deposit to secure a reservation ninety (90) days or longer before the scheduled trip date.
+The fifty percent 50% deposit is non-refundable.
+The fifty-percent (50%) balance due for “payment in full” is required not later than sixty (60) days prior to schedule trip arrival date.
+GetDucks.com requires a deposit of “payment in full” to secure reservations less than sixty (60) days before the scheduled trip.
+The payment in full is also non-refundable.
 In the rare instance that hunt fees either in part or in whole may be applied to another hunt package, or towards the balance of another Client, an administrative rebooking fee equal to twenty percent (20%) of the total land package rate shall be assessed.
 Failure to comply with deposit and balance deadlines may result in forfeiture of hunt proceeds.
-In the instances that one hunter is substituted for another, a 20% rebooking fee calculated as 20% of the land package rate rebooking fee, is available only if a paid replacement is provided for the person canceling.
+In the instances that one hunter is substituted for another, a 20% rebooking fee calculated as 20% of the land package rate shall be applied.
 Receipt of deposit and/or final payment by GetDucks.com is acknowledgement that client has read and accepts this cancellation/refund policy, terms and conditions, and all responsibility clauses.

 Credit card services exist merely for Client convenience.
 All credit card sales are final: charges for deposits or balances shall be neither disputed nor refunded for any hunt or service rendered or for any reason whatsoever.